casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 # Installing Contracts and Querying Global State

-This tutorial is a continuation of the [Smart Contracts on Casper](/dapp-dev-guide/writing-contracts/rust) guide, and covers the installation of Casper contracts using the `put-deploy` command of the [Casper command-line client](/workflow/setup/#the-casper-command-line-client). <!-- TODO add latest links when the content is live -->
+This tutorial is a continuation of the [Smart Contracts on Casper](/dapp-dev-guide/writing-contracts/rust) guide, and covers the installation of Casper contracts using the [Casper command-line client](/workflow/setup/#the-casper-command-line-client) and the `put-deploy` command. <!-- TODO add latest links when the content is live -->

 ## Prerequisites

-- You need to know how to [send and verify deploys](/dapp-dev-guide/sending-deploys.md#sending-the-deploy)
+- You know how to [send and verify deploys](sending-deploys.md)
-   - Fulfill these [prerequisites](https://docs.casperlabs.io/workflow/setup/) to send deploys.
-Note that you will need a client to interact with the network, such as the [default Casper client](/workflow/setup#the-casper-command-line-client)
+   - Your environment meets these [prerequisites](/workflow/setup/) and you have a client to interact with the network, such as the [default Casper client](/workflow/setup#the-casper-command-line-client)
-   - Ensure you have [set up an account](https://docs.casperlabs.io/workflow/setup/#setting-up-an-account) with a public and secret key pair to initiate the deploy
+   - You have a [Casper account](/workflow/setup/#setting-up-an-account) with a public and secret key pair to initiate the deploy
-   - CSPR tokens are used to pay for deploys on the Casper Network.
-If you plan to use the Casper Testnet, learn about the [faucet](https://docs.casperlabs.io//workflow/token-transfer#2-the-faucet) to fund your testing account
+   - You have enough CSPR tokens in your account to pay for deploys.
+If you plan to use the Casper Testnet, learn about the [faucet](/workflow/token-transfer#2-the-faucet) to fund your testing account
-- You need to understand how to write basic contract code and session code <!-- TODO add links when the content is live -->
+- You understand how to write basic contract code and session code <!-- TODO add links when the content is live -->
-- You need a contract Wasm that you will send to a Casper network, which could be the [Testnet](https://testnet.cspr.live/), the [Mainnet](https://cspr.live/), a local [NCTL](/dapp-dev-guide/setup-nctl/) network, or any other Casper network
+- You have a contract Wasm to send to a Casper network

-## Installing a Contract in Global State {#installing-a-smart-contract}
+## Installing a Contract in Global State {#installing-contract-code}

-To install the contract in global state, you need to send a deploy to the network.
+To install a contract in global state, you need to send a deploy to the network with the contract Wasm.
 You can do so by using the `put-deploy` command.
-Remember to [verify the deploy](/dapp-dev-guide/sending-deploys.md#sending-the-deploy).
+Remember to [verify the deploy](sending-deploys.md#sending-the-deploy).

 ```bash
 casper-client put-deploy \